Comfrey juice is a valuable FREE fertiliser. It is easy to make, just follow the instructions below.

 Comfrey leaves can be an irritant so wear gloves when cutting and handling them.

-Above; leaves ready for filling and the completed pipe
+Above; leaves ready for filling.

 Push the leaves down the pipe, using a garden cane or similar, to ensure there are no gaps.
 You can also drop the bottle in a few times.
 Make sure the pipe is full but with enough room for the bottle at the top.
 When the pipe is full drop the bottle in the top and wait for the juice to appear – it will take several days.
 My press produces around 1 litre of liquid per filling.